Burnside High School Burnside High School

 Topics in Year 11 include the following:

-• IN2 Geography - Location creates the essential context, no matter the topic.
+• Oh the places you'll go - Location creates the essential context, no matter the topic.
 Gain a solid foundation in geographic concepts while making connections to real-world examples, such as the globalisation of fashion, global warming issues, and fresh water quality.
-Examine the geology of the Port Hills and observe dynamic changing landscapes in our local area.
-Experience an immersive field trip to destinations like the Port Hills, Lyttelton, and Corsair Bay.

 • Food Futures - “Fights over food and water are going to be the most significant direct impacts of climate change in the next five to ten years.”
 Jim Yong Kim - World Bank.
 Delve into the future of food and its global implications.
 With the world population expected to reach 10 billion by 2050, explore the spatial distribution of food resources, examining natural and cultural factors influencing these patterns.
 Investigate national and regional food production and distribution in New Zealand, acknowledging customary resource management and culturally significant food sources.
 Recognise disparities in food production, consumption, and distribution, including issues of malnutrition, obesity, food waste, and changing food trends such as factory farming, genetic modification, organic food, fast food, plant-based diets, conscious consumerism, and food ethics.

 Location, Location, Location - “First we shape the cities – then they shape us.”
 Jan Gehl - Urban Visionary.
 Study the process of global urbanisation in various contexts, such as Christchurch, Auckland, Melbourne, Dubai, London, New York, Detroit, Singapore, Venice, Copenhagen, and Cape Town.
 Examine patterns, causes, and demands of urban growth.
 Explore topics like migration to cities, push and pull factors, urban sprawl, slum development, and forced changes.
 Inquire about the future of cities, including megacities, urban renewal, sustainable city design trends, and challenges related to environmental and geopolitical issues.
+Compare and contrast Christchurch residential property values.

 • Population Dynamics - Why are females living for longer than males in every country?
 Learn about the fascinating world of population geography, including population distribution and density, composition, migration, mobility, change over time, and sustainability.
 Investigate global connections and ageing population issues, drawing inspiration from innovative approaches used in countries like Finland and Japan, such as remote care revolution, virtual visits, and rent-a-family.
 Apply future-thinking and problem-solving to New Zealand's ageing population issue, considering different perspectives.
 Conduct research on life expectancy statistics and changes over time through visiting a local cemetery.
 Reflect on the significance of overpopulation and its consequences.